Personal Health care mandate

 Special enrollment period

-Due to the economic impacts from COVID-19, individuals may now enroll in health care coverage during Covered California’s special enrollment period now underway.
+Due to the economic impact from COVID-19, individuals may enroll in health care coverage during Covered California’s special enrollment period, generally from November through January.
 Eligibility requirements are similar to those in place during the annual open-enrollment period.
 Visit Covered California or call (800) 300-1506 to get more information.

-You may qualify for an exemption to the penalty.
-Most exemptions may be claimed on your state income tax return while filing.
+You may qualify for an exemption to avoid the penalty.
+Most exemptions may be claimed on your state income tax return.

 |Exemptions Claimed on State Tax Return||Exemptions Processed by Covered California|